arihantchoudhary/social-media/system_workflow.md

 5. **Content Selection**: Matching posts are ranked and the best ones saved to `posts_selected.db`
 6. **Validation Simulation**: An LLM simulates user validation of the selected posts
 7. **Results Presentation**: Selected posts are displayed with their validation status
+8. **Feedback Collection**: User feedback on posts is collected and stored
+9. **Profile Adaptation**: The user profile evolves based on feedback, creating a dynamic profile
+10. **Personalization Loop**: The dynamic profile feeds back into the ranking and discovery process

 This system creates a sophisticated content curation pipeline that leverages LLMs at multiple stages to personalize content discovery and selection based on user preferences.
+The addition of the feedback loop and dynamic user profiling creates a self-improving system that continuously adapts to the user's evolving interests and preferences.